chiyodad/cbeams.github.io/_drafts/epoch.md

 Note the `<link rel="canonical" ... />` element.
 This is a nice addition by the alias generator plugin.
 It's a [relatively recent](http://www.mattcutts.com/blog/canonical-link-tag/) standard agreed upon by major search engines to help them distinguish and [avoid indexing duplicate content](https://en.wikipedia.org/wiki/Canonical_link_element).

-## Choosing an ID scheme
+## Choosing a shortlink scheme
-So that's how I got redirects worked out tk.
-Thus far I've been using `1234` as an example page ID.
-Now it's time to choose an actual scheme to use in practice.
+With a mechanism for issuing redirects in place, it's now time design the structure of the shortlinks themselves.
+Thus far I've been using `1234` as an example shortlink ID, but how should these values be generated in practice?

 ### The criteria
+To design a personal URL shortening scheme, it's important to set aside any assumptions based on knowledge of centralized shortening services.
+The following criteria are what emerged as important for me as I thought about shortlinks from scratch.

 #### 1. Reasonably short URLs
 This sounds redundant given that the task at hand is creating <em>short</em>links.
 But how short is short enough?
 How long is too long?